 Suicide prevention is a core area of work for us at Everymind.
-We are guided by evidence and our values in all the work we do.
+We are guided by evidence and our values in all our work.

-state and national level for 25 years, delivering evidence-based suicide prevention
+state and national levels for almost 30 years, delivering evidence-based suicide prevention

 programs, research, training and policy.

 Through our work, Everymind: